Professional Education Drop, Refund, Attendance and Grading Policies

 If you’re unable to attend or complete the course on time due to a permanent or temporary disability, contact the Disability Services Office to discuss needs and potential accommodations.

-If your class has scheduled meetings, whether in-person or online, drops are permitted up to three business days before your class begins.
-To drop a class, please notify us via email or voicemail.
+To drop a class, please notify us via email at proed@utah.edu.
 If we are not notified before the drop deadline, you will be charged for the class whether you attend or not.
-You may choose to transfer to another section of the class instead of dropping it but advance notification is required as above.
-Note exceptions to these policies for the programs listed below.

 Petition process – Submit a statement about your situation to register@continue.utah.edu.
 Statement should include the class, class dates, your situation, desired remedy and any previous contacts to resolve the situation.